 Hawaii’s Emergency Management Director, Major General Kenneth Hara, said last week that he expected that 70% threshold would be achieved by mid-July.
 When that happens, travel to Hawaii would resume as it was before COVID.

 Others in the administration, however, have indicated they believe that goal could take far longer to achieve.

-New vaccine incentive.
+New vaccine incentives.

-All Interisland travel restrictions end next week.
+All Interisland travel restrictions were eliminated.